Cbas12/LA_CRIMES_zoomcamp_2024/README.md

     1. Enter mage which should be takling port 6789 (127.0.0.1:6789/)
     2. Enter the files tab (http://127.0.0.1:6789/files) and open "io_config.yaml" and add/modify the line "GOOGLE_SERVICE_ACC_KEY_FILEPATH:" by adding "my_gcp_key.json" after the ":"
     3. Go to piplines (http://127.0.0.1:6789/pipelines?_limit=30) and access "etl_project_sp"
-    4. Enter to "edit pipeline" by navigating the left bar and perform the following actions:
+    4. To edit the pipeline, follow these steps:
-      1. In data loader "ext_google_sheets", change the value of the variable "sheet_url" to your own link to your own Google Sheet, which we got in step 3. of Setting up the enviroment.
+        - In the data loader component "ext_google_sheets", update the value of the variable "sheet_url" with your own link to your Google Sheet (as obtained in step 3 of setting up the environment).
-      2. In the transformer "get_data_bq", change the value of the variable "query" by replacing the part that contains "spatial-vision-412003" to your own GCP project id name.
+        - In the transformer component "get_data_bq", replace the part of the variable "query" that contains "spatial-vision-412003" with your own GCP project ID name.
 Do the same for the variable "query_select".
-      3. In the data exporter "load_bq", change the values of the variables "table_id" and "query_max_date" by replacing the parts that contains "spatial-vision-412003" to your own GCP project id name.
+        - In the data exporter component "load_bq", replace the values of the variables "table_id" and "query_max_date" with your own GCP project ID name.
 4. Setting trigger and testing
     1. After making sure we saved all our modifications, we'll go "Triggers" by navigating the left bar
     2. Clic on "+ New trigger" and select "Schedule".